 Option 3: The 7-Pin Ultimate Adversary Lock with Two Types of Security Pins

 You can also choose the great grand daddy of all practice locks, our all new 7 Pin Ultimate Adversary lock.
 This version of our easy to re-key practice lock is made with 7 pin stacks and includes two different styles of security pins: spool pins and serrated pins.
 What do you call a lock that offers the ultimate in lock picking difficulty?
 The Adversary!
 Like all of our lock picking practice locks, it can also be keyed to only 1 or two pin sacks without the security pins for the novice.
 This lock offers the greatest range of difficulty of any lock we offer.

 - The 5 pin Ultimate Practice Lock comes pinned with 5 loaded pin stacks.
 That’s 5 bottom pins of different lengths, 5 top pins, and 5 springs – all retained by the easy to re-key retaining screws.

-- The 6 pin Ultimate Challenge Lock comes pinned with 6 pin cylinders.
+- The 6 pin Ultimate Challenge Lock comes ready to pin with 6 pin cylinders.
 That’s 6 bottom pins of different lengths, 6 top pins, and 6 springs.

-- The 7 pin Ultimate Adversary Lock comes pinned with 7 pin cylinders.
+- The 7 pin Ultimate Adversary Lock comes ready to pin with 7 pin cylinders.
 That’s 7 bottom pins of different lengths, 7 top pins, and 7 springs.

 - Also included with all models are approximately 100 additional top and bottom pins of varying lengths.
-This is enough pins for nearly 50,000 possible combinations.
+This is enough pins for nearly 50,000 different combinations.